doyinsolamiolaoye/Audio-FIle-Server/README.md

 ## Description and Features
 A FastAPI Web API that simulates the behavior of an audio file server while using a SQL database.

 Audio file type can be one of the following:
-1 –Song
+1 Song
-2 –Podcast
+2 Podcast
-3 –Audiobook
+3 Audiobook

 ### Error Handling